-At the request of the Governor, State Senator Andrew Todd and State Representative Seth Walker sponsored legislation that would establish a mechanism by which a state flower could be selected.
+At the request of Governor Thomas Clarke Rye, State Senator Andrew Todd and State Representative Seth Walker sponsored legislation that would establish a mechanism by which a state flower could be selected.

-Additionally, the resolution went on to say,
+Additionally, SJR13 went on to say,

 Favorites of the children around the state listed in the Nashville Banner included the daisy, elder bloom, goldenrod, red clover, rose, sunflower, water lily, wild rose, and violet.
-The passionflower was not even listed in this January 26, 1919 article.
+The passion flower was not even listed in this January 26, 1919 article.

 Counting the votes was left to the commission that had been selected by the Governor.
-When the counting was over, the commission certified the passionflower the winner.
+When the counting was over, the commission certified the passion flower the winner.

 The results were published in newspapers and a pamphlet was created to celebrate the occasion.
 Put together by State Librarian and Archivist John Trotwood Moore, 10,000 copies of Tennessee: State Flag-Flower-Song-Seal and Capitol were printed and distributed.

-Mr. Moore even wrote a poem for the passionflower, which he called a "most fitting" selection.
+Mr. Moore even wrote a poem for the passion flower, which he called a "most fitting" selection.
 The poem was published in Tennessee: State Flag-Flower-Song-Seal and Capitol with an introduction:

 Fast-forward 11 years to 1930.